apache/camel/MIGRATION.md

 The `Component` and `DataFormat` interfaces now extend `Service` as components and data formats should also have service contract to manage their lifecycle.
 The default base classes already implements these interfaces.

+The class `FactoryFinder` has changed its API to use `Optional` as return types instead of throwing checked `FactoryNotFoundException` or `ClassNotFoundException` etc.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead